Nanci Griffith: Other Voices, Other Rooms and later works

 Griffith suffered from severe writer's block after 2004, lasting until the 2009 release of her The Loving Kind album, which contained nine selections that she had written and composed either entirely by herself or as collaborations.

-After several months of limited touring in 2011, Griffith's bandmates the Kennedys (Pete & Maura Kennedy) packed up their professional Manhattan recording studio and relocated it to Nashville, where they installed it in Griffith's home.
-At this location, with her backing group, including Pete & Maura Kennedy and Pat McInerney, she co-produced her album Intersection over the course of the summer.
+After several months of limited touring in 2011, Griffith's bandmates the Kennedys (Pete & Maura Kennedy) packed up their professional Manhattan recording studio and moved it to Nashville, installing it in Griffith's home.
+There with her backing group including the Kennedys and Pat McInerney, she co-produced her album Intersection over the summer.
 The album included several new original songs and was released in April 2012 on Proper Records.
+Her website lists live performances through 2013.

 Awards

 Griffith won the 1994 Grammy Award for Best Contemporary Folk Album for Other Voices, Other Rooms.
-She was inducted into Austin Music Hall of Fame in 1995.
+She was inducted into the Austin Music Hall of Fame in 1995.
 Griffith was awarded the Kate Wolf Memorial Award by the World Folk Music Association in 1995.
 In 2008, the Americana Music Association awarded her its Lifetime Americana Trailblazer Award.
 Lyle Lovett, who contributed backing vocals to her third album, Once in a Very Blue Moon, had won it before her.
 In 2010, Griffith received a Lifetime Achievement Award at BBC Radio 2 Folk Awards.

-Griffith was inducted into the Texas Heritage Songwriters Association's Hall of Fame in February 2022 at the Paramount Theatre in Austin.
+Griffith was posthumously inducted into the Texas Heritage Songwriters Association's Hall of Fame in February 2022 at the Paramount Theatre in Austin.

 The Blue Moon Orchestra

-Griffith referred to her backing band as the Blue Moon Orchestra.
+Griffith called her backing band the Blue Moon Orchestra.
 With regard to the chosen stage name, she wrote:

 The title selection of the Once in a Very Blue Moon album reached number 85 on the Billboard Hot Country Songs chart in 1986.
+In 1986, Griffith showcased tracks from her Lone Star State of Mind album on The Nashville Network TV show, New Country.